ioanbadarinza/Facultate-Public/DS-PT/README.md

 ### 4. Python & Scikit-learn assignment

 Pick one of the datasets (together with its model) from Assignment 3, and create a web application for it.
 You will have to save the model from Assignment 3 and load it (do not train it every time you have to do a prediction).
-Try also to pay attention to the design of the web application.
+A user should log in before using the application.
+Make sure that multiple users can use the application in the same design of the web application is very important and it needs to be user-friendly.
 You can use any Javascript framework, any CSS framework, and any Python framework that you’d like.
 The application should have the following features (suggestion: you can create 1 API/REST endpoint for each point):